chiupam/tutorial/Loon/Plus_EN/Remote_JaveScript_EN.md

 # Say a few more words

--It is more recommended to use this method to add a single script, because the content of the script file in the remote link is modified, and the user can experience the new features brought by the script for the first time
+- It is more recommended to use this method to add a single script, because the content of the script file in the remote link is modified, and the user can experience the new features brought by the script for the first time